Stock-to-Flow

 For the two years following PlanB's March 2019 publication, S2F's model line and Bitcoin's realised price moved in close lockstep.
 PlanB explicitly forecast in the original piece: “The predicted market value for bitcoin after May 2020 halving is $1trn, which translates in a bitcoin price of $55,000” (Medium, 22 Mar 2019).
 Bitcoin reached $55,000 in late February 2021, broadly on schedule.
 PlanB then followed with the “Stock-to-Flow Cross-Asset” (S2FX) variant in 2020, which set higher post-2020 average targets.

 The model has not recovered.
-Even the 2024 pre-halving high of $73,738 sits well below the model's pre-2024 implied value of around $100,000.
-The 2024 halving stepped S2F from ≈ 56 to ≈ 119, which under the original regression implies a forward model price above $1.5 million — the chart's largest residual on record.
-It is also the reason most thoughtful operators no longer treat the model as a price target.
+The 2024 pre-halving high of $73,097.77 printed +156.4% against the current fit's line — another top the model misread.
+The April 2024 halving roughly doubled S2F again (the ratio now sits near 122.0), which lifts the fitted model price to $213,346.58 — far above spot, leaving the largest negative residual the chart has carried.
+That is the reason most thoughtful operators no longer treat the model as a price target.

 The adversarial case, in their own words